Director & Producer

 Executive Producer

-As a 25-year member of the Motion Picture Academy, Todd was also a member of the Broadway League (2015-18) and remains a member of the Producers Guild.
+A 25-year member of the Motion Picture Academy, Todd was also a member of the Broadway League (2015-18) and remains a member of the Producers Guild.
 He has been an adjunct professor at Chapman University and the Los Angeles branch of Syracuse University.
 He is also a founding board member of the Napa Valley Film Festival.

 Executive Producer

-Set Photographer
+Set Photographer & Associate Producer

 Cole Harris is an LA-based photographer whose people-focused work spans music festivals, raves, and street photography.
 A recent Syracuse graduate in Environmental Sustainability and Sociology, he has spent the past year documenting and building relationships with the unhoused in Hollywood and Downtown LA.